 Over recent years the trio has appeared frequently in London with Wigmore Hall and Kings Place concerts as well as a residency at St John’s Smith Square, entitled ‘Brahms and his World’, which represented four aspects of his composing life with mixed combinations and song.
-Their concert of Czech music at Champs Hill in Sussex was broadcast live by BBC Radio 3.
+Their concert of Czech music at Champs Hill in Sussex was broadcast live by BBC Radio 3, and their concerts at St George’s Bristol were broadcast as a series of BBC Radio 3 Lunchtime Concerts.
 Thought-provoking pre-concert talks and lecture-recitals are something the trio is increasingly known for, and their collaboration with Richard Wigmore continues, exploring together the influences, connections and history of works by Mozart, Schumann, Mendelssohn and Brahms.
 The group has also appeared at venues including Queen’s Hall, St George’s and the Ponte de Lima Festival (Portugal).

 In 2008 the ensemble founded its own festival, the Winchester Chamber Music Festival, in the hometown of their cellist Kate Gould.
 They now welcome capacity audiences each year in late April/early May and have secured their reputation for stylish programmes involving exceptional international artists.
 In 2018 they were joined by the Heath Quartet and baritone Ivan Ludlow for a series of sold-out concerts.
 Guest artists have included the Gould trio and the Navarra quartet as well as members of the Elias Quartet and Kungsbacka Trio.